-A personal guarantee as an individual’s promise to repay credit borrowed by a business for which they are a part, either as an executive or a partner.
-Therefore, if the business cannot make payments on the debt, the individual who signed the personal guarantee is liable.
+A personal guarantee is an individual’s promise to repay credit borrowed by a business for which they are a part, either as an executive or a partner.
+Therefore, if the business can’t pay the debt, the individual who signed the personal guarantee — the personal guarantor — is liable.

-Understandably, personal loan guarantees improve your chances of getting approved for a loan.
-When you assume liability for the debt, rather than your business alone, the lender has an extra degree of assurance regarding your intention and ability to pay back the loan.
+A personal guarantee improves your chances of getting approved for a loan.
+When you, rather than your business alone, assume liability for the debt, the lender has an extra degree of assurance regarding your intention and ability to repay the loan.

 If you sign a personal guarantee and there is a business loan default, assets belonging to you or your business might be used to repay the loan to which you signed as a personal guarantor.